 Financial Scams have not been uncommon in India.
-A scam is a means of getting money by deception or in an illicit way with a fake identity or documents, India, has now and then seen many scams in the financial world which has shaken Dalal Street.
+A scam is a means of getting money by deception or in an illicit way with a fake identity or documents.
+India, has now and then seen many scams in the financial world which has shaken Dalal Street.
+Some of these have caused a lot of financial distress to the common man.

 The Securities Exchange Board of India has been reviving rules and regulation in a aim to plug the loop holes in the securities market.
 Here are few famous scams from the long list of scams in India till date.